-Gastrointestinal: nancreatitis henatitis including chronic active henatitis holestatic jaundice, fatty change in liver; and rarely, cirronic active nepatiti necrosis, and hepatoma; anorexia, vomiting, fatal and non-fatal hepatic failure
+Gastrointestinal: pancreatitis, hepatitis, including chronic active hepatitis cholestatic jaundice, fatty change in liver; and rarely, cirrhosis, fulminant hepatic necrosis, and hepatoma; anorexia, vomiting, fatal and non-fatal hepatic failure.
 Skin: alopecia, pruritus.
-A variety of skin changes (e.g., nodules, discoloration dryness of skin/mucous membranes, changes to hair/nails) have been reported Reproductive: avnecomastia, loss of libido, erectile dysfunction
+A variety of skin changes (e.g., nodules, discoloration dryness of skin/mucous membranes, changes to hair/nails) have been reported

+Reproductive: gynecomastia, loss of libido, erectile dysfunction.
-Eye: progression of cataracts (lens opacities), ophthalmoplegia

-Laboratory Abnormalities: elevated transaminases, alkaline phosphatase, γ-glutamyl transpeptidase, and bilirubin; thyroid function abnormalities.
+Everprogression of cataracts (tens opacities), ophthalmoplegia.
+Laboratory Abnormalities: elevated transaminases, alkaline phosphatase. y-glutamyl transpeptidase, and bilirubin; thyroid function abnormalities.
+Respiratory: interstitial lung disease

-Adolescent Patients (ages 10 to 17 years) Adolescent Patients (ages 10 to 17 years) In a 48-week controlled study in adolescent boys with heFH (n=132) and a 24-week controlled study in girls who were at least 1 year post-menarche with heFH (n=54), the safety and tolerability profile of the groups treated with lovastatin (10 to 40 mg daily) was generally similar to that of the groups treated with placebo (see CLINICAL PHARMACOLOGY, Clinical Studies in Adolescent Patients and PRECAUTIONS, Pediatric Use).
+Adolescent Patients (ages 10 to 17 years)

+In a 48-week controlled study in addlescent boys with heFH (n=132) and In a 48-week controlled study in adblescent boys with heFH (n=132) and a 24-week controlled study in girls who were at least 1 year post-menarche with heFH (n=54), the safety and tolerability profile of the groups treated with lovastatin (10 to 40 mg daily) was generally similar to that of the groups treated with placebo (see CLINICAL PHARMACDLOGY, Clinical Studies in Adolescen Patients and PRECAUTIONS, Pediatric Use).
 OVERDOSAGE

-After oral administration of lovastatin to mice, the median lethal dose observed was >15 g/m2
+After oral administration of lovastatin to mice, the median lethal dose observed

 Five healthy human volunteers have received up to 200 mg of lovastatin as a single dose without clinically significant adverse experiences.
-A few cases of accidental overdosage have been reported; no patients had any specific symptoms, and all patients recovered without sequelae.
+A few cases of accidental overdosage have been teported; no patients had any specific symptoms, and all patients recovered without sequelae.
 The maximum dose taken was 5 to 6 g.

-Until further experience is obtained, no specific treatment of overdosage with tin can be recomme
+Until further experience is obtained, no specific treatment of overdosage with lovastatin can be recommended